Healthy Kids Advisors FAQs

-Healthy Kids Advisors (HKAs) are a dedicated workforce of health promotion and community engagement experts who will provide hands on support for healthy eating in places where children and families gather.
+Our dedicated workforce of locally-based health promotion and community engagement experts provide hands on support for healthy and delicious food and drink in places where children and families gather, including:

-Stephanie Alexander Kitchen Garden Foundation (SAKGF) is delighted to be leading a new initiative on behalf of the Victorian Government.
-This project aligns with SAKGF’s vision to see children form positive food habits for life.
+The Stephanie Alexander Kitchen Garden Foundation is delighted to be leading this community engagement initiative on behalf of the Victorian Government.
+The Healthy Kids Advisors initiative aligns with the Foundation’s vision to see children form positive food habits for life.
 We are excited to see a similar approach used outside of the school gate to bring benefits to the whole community.

 We are excited to see a similar approach being utilised outside of the school gate, so that children receive consistent food messaging and behaviour in their wider community.